jesperpedersen/tattletale/doc/README.txt

 * Verify the SerialVersionUID of a class
 * Find similar JAR files that have different version numbers
 * Find JAR files without a version number
+* Locate a class in a JAR file

 JBoss Tattletale will recursive scan the directory pass as the argument for JAR files and then build the reports as HTML files.